 Rafting the Colorado River in Moab, Utah

-We had a good time rafting the Colorado River in Moab.
+We had a good time on the raft trip down the Colorado River in Moab.
 It was a bit slow and boring, but our ABD (Adventures By Disney) guides made the experience more exciting with the cross-raft battles.

 It was Hunter’s first time going whitewater rafting and even she thought it was a bit boring.
 We’re used to a little more exciting whitewater in the Southeastern US.
 Typically, we start kids off on the Nantahala River.

-If it was not part of the ABD itinerary, we probably would have skipped rafting the Colorado River and instead gone for jet boating down the Colorado.
+If it was not part of the ABD itinerary, we probably would have skipped rafting the Colorado River rafting experience and instead gone for jet boating down the Colorado.